USF-IMARS/l2-processing/documentation/dbv23_processing.md

 ### Processing streams:
 1. Satellite imagery
+2. River discharge data from USGS
-2. Buoy data from NDBC
+3. Buoy data from NDBC (FK only)
-3. River discharge data from USGS
+4. WQ data from NERRS (SEUS only)

 ### TODO: These routines are in the process of being cleaned up and naming conventions standardized (in-progress July 2023)